ytang07/chicago_project/README.md

 The dataset shows school level performance data for Chicago Public Schools for the 2012 school year.
 The dataset describes the performance of individuals whom are identified by a school ID number.
 It then describes their school and scores the school on various criteria.
 Some of the characteristics are qualitative while others are quantitative.
 It then includes some indicators of how prepared they are for college and if they are staying on track their freshman year of higher education.

 ### Source
 We found our dataset on data.gov.
-The direct link is provided here: https://catalog.data.gov/dataset/chicago-public-schools-progress-report-cards-2011-2012-8a7a5
+The direct link is provided [here](https://catalog.data.gov/dataset/chicago-public-schools-progress-report-cards-2011-2012-8a7a5).

 ## Motivations and goals
 We wanted to find a dataset that both interested us as a group and provided sufficient data to work with in order to reach the project goals.
 Education is an important issue that has implications for a city’s economy, work force, and social structure.
 We thought this dataset would be really interesting to see how various academic indicators truly affect higher education success.